Mayi21/PythonPro/README.md

 ## base image
 use docker to deploy host with agent.
 Auto management. health check and report instance status.
-we can select image to deploy server, implement by docker-compose.
+we can select image to deploy server, implement by docker-compose. current use alpine to build base image and install python.

 ## generalize